Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a coach before a game, and her encouragement inspired everyone.
+1. She spoke as confidently as a coach before a game, and her encouragement inspired everyone.

 2. He stood as confident as a coach with a strategy, although the competition was tough.

-3. She answered as confident as a team leader, yet stayed calm.
+3. She answered as confidently as a team leader, yet stayed calm.

 4. He walked forward as confident as a coach on the sidelines, so others felt motivated.

-5. She smiled as confident as a coach who believes in victory, and her team relaxed.
+5. She smiled as confidently as a coach who believes in victory, and her team relaxed.

 Best Use: “The competition looks strong.”
 “It’s okay, I feel as confident as a coach before a game.”